 Speaking of crap game design.
 It’s possible to “hack” TV screens, for no functional reason at all.
 So when the villains started using turrets against me, I thought; “sweet!
 I can hack them and use them to my advantage!”.
 Nope.
 I can shut them down but not hack them.
 Maybe I was stupid and hadn’t put points into hacking.
 Nope.
 There’s no hacking skill.
 There was an opportunity here to allow for non direct violence but nope.
 Oh well, it’s not like the entire story is based around you helping a hacker to take down an evil computer system.
 Or that the game opens up with you meeting some hacker dude who sees you as his big sister.
 So you know, hacking is not a skill that is easily accessible to you as a protagonist.

 You think that’s not really game design, it’s just story or setting or whatever?
 How about all the times you’re running through literal storms of bullets and enemies and reach an elevator/door button, press it, and suddenly all enemies are gone?
 Apparently they can be teleported but when I fall down the side of a building I have to see a loading screen.
-Oh wait, how stupid of me, they’re of course gone because they’re looking at a loading screen!
-And I’m gone by the time they’ve read “you won’t be executed if you kill the player before they reach the button” a thousand times!
+Poor enemies, I imagine they have to see the text “you won’t be executed if you kill the player before they reach the button” on the loading screen for NPC heaven.

 And these random documents and recordings scattered all over the place.
 What is this, the ’90s?
 System Shock started this a long time ago (afaik), and it was kind of working although sometimes awkward as story/setting explainers.
-But at least it made kind of sense that these recordings were made, as they were for example diaries or lab notes.
-And of course in other games you can find notes, emails and actual paper diaries.
-In Mirror’s Edge Catalyst you find a recording of a very sensitive conversation between two main characters…in a random ventilation shaft.
+But at least it made kind of sense that these recordings were made, within the setting.
+This is the case in Horizon; the recordings you find are lab notes or diaries that you find where appropriate.
+For example, you can find lab note recordings…in a lab!
+There are recordings in random locations of the world, but from what I can recall, they are usually found in the rubble of old buildings.
+In Mirror’s Edge Catalyst however, you find a recording of a very sensitive conversation between two main characters…in a random ventilation shaft.

 Sure, that could’ve made sense if that was the only recording found in this way.
 Because maybe someone secretly recorded the conversation and then hid it in a ventilation shaft.
 But this particular ventilation shaft is nowhere close to anything, it’s not mentioned by anybody that this conversation has been recorded and was hidden, and it’s just as randomly placed as all other recordings and secret documents you find.
 It’s like someone was running out of time and placed all these collectibles everywhere and nowhere without thought.